FACN4/Student-Project-TopCorner/README.md

 * Set your profile page
 * You have an option to join a group which you can invite your friends into & have a friendly chatting there too.
 * make your predictions for each game .
-* For each prediction you need to pay a small amount of money :heavy_dollar_sign: so you could win the pot in case your guessing was right :gem:
+* For each prediction you need to pay a small amount of money :moneybag: so you could win the pot in case your guessing was right :gem:
    * you can always come back & edit your predictions as long as the match date has not arrived yet.
 * Logout